GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/containership.md

 ![service-oxauth-settings](../img/csio/service-oxauth-settings.png)

 Enter the same `GLUU_KV_HOST` and `GLUU_KV_PORT` from previous process.
-To get correct values for `GLUU_LDAP_URL`, visit `gluu-openldap-init` and `gluu-openldap` overview pages and take note about their DNS entries.
+To get the correct values for `GLUU_LDAP_URL`, visit `gluu-openldap-init` and `gluu-openldap` overview pages and take note about their DNS entries.

 Move on to `gluu-oxtrust` configuration and repeat similar steps when configuring `gluu-oxauth`: